lakshithalk/Panda/README.md

-# Panda
+# Panda of Project Pandas
-Project Panda is DC base Project Development of Lakshitha K
+Project Panda is DC base Project Development of Lakshitha Kumaranayake